Frequently Asked Questions

+Frequently Asked Questions**

+>

-- Child and Family Services (Child Protection)
+> - Child and Family Services (Child Protection)

+>

-ICM provides a modern technology platform and tools for workers in the Ministries of Social Development and Social Innovation (SDSI) and Children and Family Development (MCFD).
-The $182-million ICM system is being implemented over six years, and is moving towards completion by the end of 2014.
+> ICM provides a modern technology platform and tools for workers in the Ministries of Social Development and Social Innovation (SDSI) and Children and Family Development (MCFD).
+The $182-million ICM system has been implemented over six years.

+>

-Who is using the Integrated Case Management system?
+> Who is using the Integrated Case Management system?

+>

-The ministries of Social Development and Social Innovation, Children and Family Development, and Technology, Innovation and Citizens’ Services are working together on the Integrated Case Management (ICM) system.
+> The ministries of Social Development and Social Innovation, Children and Family Development, and Technology, Innovation and Citizens’ Services are working together on the Integrated Case Management (ICM) system.
 These two ministries together spend more than $3.8 billion a year on key social programs.